canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 Purpose
 =======

-This document describes how to install MAAS on a portable computer (such as an Intel NUC or laptop) so that you can deploy systems in a test environment as well as install the certification tools and perform certification testing.
+This document describes how to install MAAS on a computer so that you can deploy systems in a test environment as well as install the certification tools and perform certification testing.
 Consult the Ubuntu Certified Hardware Self-Testing Guide (available from https://certification.canonical.com) for detailed information on running the certification tests themselves.

-Note that this document is based on using the Ubuntu Desktop image for ease of use, and thus some bits, the Network Manager bits especially, may not apply if you're using Server without a desktop.
+In this document, the MAAS server is referred to generically as a "portable computer" because the intent is that the MAAS server (such as an Intel NUC or laptop) be portable for field technicians; however, you can deploy a desktop computer or server in exactly the same way.

-A device (referred to generically as a "portable computer") configured as described here is not intended for general Internet use.
+A computer configured as described here is not intended for general Internet use.
 Some settings relax security in the interest of ease of use, so you should limit use of the portable computer on the Internet at large.

 This document begins with information on the required hardware and then moves on to a general description of Ubuntu installation, details on how to